j8r/con/SPEC.md

 ### Key

-A key is separated by its value by a delimiter
+A key is separated by its value with a delimiter

 `str "value"`